Gym Medical Emergency: What To Do Step-by-Step

 Guys, quick, get help, there is a sick person on the gym floor.

 Do you know what to do if there is a medical emergency at the gym?
-Odds are, if you work at a fitness facility, that you are already CPR certified, or you should be!
-There should always be several CPR\AED certified individuals on hand at the gym at any given time.
+Odds are, if you work at a fitness facility, you are already CPR certified, or you should be!
+There should always be several CPR/AED certified individuals on hand at the gym at any given time.

 I’m with her all the time in case this happens, don’t worry.

-So how’s that for a Sunday afternoon?
+So how is that for a Sunday afternoon?

 Be the first to comment